tools4j/stacked-off/README.md

 <img height="64px" src="https://github.com/benjwarner/stacked/blob/master/src/main/resources/webapp/stacked-off-white.png"/>

-StackedOff is a stack exchange site indexer and search engine.
-It's intended use is for people who wish to access Stack Exchange Network site(s), e.g. stackoverflow.com, but do not have a reliable internet service.
+StackedOff is a Stack Exchange site indexer and search engine.
+It's intended use is for people who wish to access Stack Exchange Network site(s), e.g. <a href="stackoverflow.com">stackoverflow.com</a>, but do not have a reliable internet service.
 StackedOff uses the 'stack dump' data files made public by the Stack Exchange Network.

 # Installation